alteryx/featuretools/docs/source/ecosystem.rst

 .. _`Automated Feature Engineering in Python`: https://towardsdatascience.com/automated-feature-engineering-in-python-99baf11cc219

-`A Hands-On Guide to Automated Feature Engineering using Featuretools in Python`_
+`A Hands-On Guide to Automated Feature Engineering using eaturetools in Python`_
 =================================================================================
-- A **in-depth** tutorial that works through using featuretools and explains the importance of feature engineering.
+- A **in-depth** tutorial that works through using Featuretools and explains the importance of feature engineering.

 .. _`A Hands-On Guide to Automated Feature Engineering using Featuretools in Python`: https://www.analyticsvidhya.com/blog/2018/08/guide-automated-feature-engineering-featuretools-python/